@Bishop_Llandaff

 What is a 'Pink Slip' Day/Detention?

 We have high expectations of uniform as we believe it sets the tone for learning.
 Periodically, we use 'Pink Slip' Days to reinforce these expectations.
 Where students do not meet these then they will receive a sanction of an after-school detention the following day.
-We ask for your support with this.
+This is for one-hour and we ask for your support with this.

 Absence and Lateness